tengcharmaine/tp/docs/UserGuide.md

 Notice that the notes are appended without replacing what was originally there, so that you can quickly keep adding all notes you find important without worry!

-If you wish to replace the notes, or find out more about the `addnote` command, you can look [here](#adding-a-note-addnote).
+If you wish to replace the notes, or find out more about the `addnote` command, you can refer to [this](#adding-a-note-addnote).

 ## 4. Deleting a Patient from ClinicMate